MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True**

-## Enable order support for sublabels
+## Enable order support for sublabels on attachments

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
-This setting is in preview and might change.

-By default, the order of sublabels is not taken into account when you use the following [policy settings](../configure-policy-settings.md):
+Use this setting when you have sublabels and you have configured the following [policy settings](../configure-policy-settings.md):

-- **Users must provide justification to set a lower classification label, remove a label, or remove protection**

 - **For email messages with attachments, apply a label that matches the highest classification of those attachments**

-Configure the following advanced setting to support ordering of the sublabels for these settings:
+Configure the following strings:

 - Key: **CompareSubLabelsInAttachmentAction**

 - Value: **True**

 ## Enable recommended classification in Outlook